Royal Navy: In popular culture

 The Royal Navy of the 18th century is depicted in many novels and several films dramatising the voyage and mutiny on the Bounty.
 The Royal Navy's Napoleonic campaigns of the early 19th century are also a popular subject of historical novels.
 Some of the best-known are Patrick O'Brian's Aubrey-Maturin series and C. S. Forester's Horatio Hornblower chronicles.

 The Navy can also be seen in numerous films.
-The fictional spy James Bond is a commander in the Royal Naval Volunteer Reserve (RNVR).
+The fictional spy James Bond is a sometimes commander in the Royal Naval Volunteer Reserve (RNVR).
 The Royal Navy is featured in The Spy Who Loved Me, when a nuclear ballistic-missile submarine is stolen, and in Tomorrow Never Dies when the media mogul Elliot Carver sinks a Royal Navy warship in an attempt to trigger a war between the UK and People's Republic of China.
 Master and Commander: The Far Side of the World was based on Patrick O'Brian's Aubrey-Maturin series.
 The Pirates of the Caribbean series of films also includes the Navy as the force pursuing the eponymous pirates.
 Noël Coward directed and starred in his own film In Which We Serve, which tells the story of the crew of the fictional HMS Torrin during the Second World War.
 It was intended as a propaganda film and was released in 1942.
 Coward starred as the ship's captain, with supporting roles from John Mills and Richard Attenborough.
+The Navy can also be seen in another James Bond film, The Man with the Golden Gun; here they are inside the wreck of the RMS Queen Elizabeth.

 C. S. Forester's Hornblower novels have been adapted for television.
 The Royal Navy was the subject of the 1970s BBC television drama series, Warship, and of a five-part documentary, Shipmates, that followed the workings of the Royal Navy day to day.

 Television documentaries about the Royal Navy include: Empire of the Seas: How the Navy Forged the Modern World, a four-part documentary depicting Britain's rise as a naval superpower, up until the First World War; Sailor, about life on the aircraft carrier HMS Ark Royal; and Submarine, about the submarine captains' training course, 'The Perisher'.
 There have also been Channel 5 documentaries such as Royal Navy Submarine Mission, following a nuclear-powered fleet submarine.

 The BBC Light Programme radio comedy series The Navy Lark featured a fictitious warship ("HMS Troutbridge") and ran from 1959 to 1977.